observablehq/plot/README.md

 You can opt-out of a scale using the *identity* scale type.
 This is useful if you wish to specify literal colors or pixel positions within a mark channel rather than relying on the scale to convert abstract values into visual values.
 For position scales (*x* and *y*), an *identity* scale is still quantitative and may produce an axis, yet unlike a *linear* scale the domain and range are fixed based on the plot layout.

-Quantitative scales, as well as *identity* for position scales, will coerce string values to numbers; time scales will likewise coerce string values to dates using [isoformat.parse](https://github.com/mbostock/isoformat/blob/main/README.md#parsedate-fallback), provided they are formatted as ISO 8601.
+Quantitative scales, as well as identity position scales, now coerce channel values to numbers; both null and undefined are coerced to NaN.
+Similarly, time scales coerce channel values to dates; numbers are assumed to be milliseconds since UNIX epoch, while strings are assumed to be in [ISO 8601 format](https://github.com/mbostock/isoformat/blob/main/README.md#parsedate-fallback).

 A scale’s domain (the extent of its inputs, abstract values) and range (the extent of its outputs, visual values) are typically inferred automatically.
 You can set them explicitly using these options: